rfreidel/SteamJailer/README.md

 ## What is SteamJailer?
 SteamJailer is a specific jail configuration designed to run Steam within a FreeBSD jail.
 It ensures that Steam operates in a contained environment, isolating it from the rest of the system for security and management purposes.

-## Steps to Interface with SteamJailer using iocage
+## Example Steps to Interface with SteamJailer using iocage

 ### 1. Install iocage
 ```sh